JDDKCN/mhypbase-Agent-free-Patch/README_en_US.md

 ![APP_CN](Doc/APP_EN.png)

 ### Update log:

+- Software optimization and bug fixes v0.3.2Beta
+1. Fixed the problem that an error may be reported when entering a link.
+2. Optimized the software code.

 - Urgent update to fix issues v0.3.1Beta
 1. Fixed the problem that the international server could not be used.

 - New features/bug fixes v0.3.0Beta
-3. Add multi-language option, language files can be edited in the languages folder.
+1. Add multi-language option, language files can be edited in the languages folder.
-4. Now you can easily change the private key/public key.
+2. Now you can easily change the private key/public key.
 For details, please check the advanced options menu.
-5. You can choose whether to discard the RCE data packets sent by the server. - This may pose a potential threat to your computer.
+3. You can choose whether to discard the RCE data packets sent by the server. - This may pose a potential threat to your computer.
-6. Fixed the bug that the 3.2 real terminal could not connect.
+4. Fixed the bug that the 3.2 real terminal could not connect.
-7. Optimized the code.
+5. Optimized the code.

 ### Instructions:
 - start using